ydb-platform/ydb/ydb/docs/en/core/devops/manual/maintenance-without-downtime.md

 {% endnote %}

 To take out a node for maintenance, you can use the `ydbops` utility.
-When taking a node out, `ydbops` will acquire an exclusive lock on this node in CMS.
+When taking a node out, the `ydbops` will acquire an exclusive lock on this node in CMS.